WindowTop/WindowTop-App/README.md

 From v4.x.x Windows 7 and before are no longer supported.
 Before v4.x.x you can use it on Windows 7 also.

-From v5.x.x only Windows 10 and Windows 11 are supported.
+Only Windows 10 and Windows 11 are supported.
 It my work also on Windows 8 but it never tested.

 *Only 64-bit versions (WindowTop is 64-bit only)*